 Anyone who is a German citizen over 18 and eligible to vote can stand for office in German elections.
 The exception is in the state of Hesse where you have to be at least 21 to become a state representative.
 EU citizens who are German residents can stand as candidates in European elections.

 In terms of political representation, women and immigrant groups remain underrepresented.
-34.7% of MPs elected in 2021 were female.
-Around 11% of MPs have immigrant backgrounds (either not born as German citizens themselves or have a parent who was not) compared to over 26% of the general population at the time of the election.
+Just 35.7% of the Bundestag MPs are female.
+Around 11.6% have immigrant backgrounds (either not born as German citizens themselves or have a parent who was not) compared to around 25% of the general population.

 Political history of Germany

-The history of the modern German political system goes back to the end of World War Two.
+The history of the modern German political system goes back to the end of World War II.
 Germany was divided into four zones (France, UK, US, and USSR) following the Allied victory over the Nazis.
-Two separate states emerged in 1949 – the Federal Republic of Germany (FRG or West Germany) including the French, UK, and US zones; and the communist German Democratic Republic (GDR or East Germany) consisting of the Russian zone.
+Two separate states emerged in 1949 – the Federal Republic of Germany (FRG or West Germany), including the French, UK, and US zones, and the communist German Democratic Republic (GDR or East Germany) consisting of the Russian zone.

 The two states officially reunified on 3 October 1990 following the fall of the Berlin Wall and the beginning of the collapse of East European Communism.
 The GDR joined the Federal Republic, five new states were established or re-established, and East and West Berlin became a single unified state.
 The 1949 constitution established by West Germany became the constitution for the whole German nation.